Contemplating today's Gospel

 “The dawn from on high shall break upon us, to shine on those who dwell in darkness”

 Fr.
-Ignasi FABREGAT i Torrents (Terrassa, Barcelona, Spain)Today, the Gospel gathers Zechariah's song of praise after the birth of his son.
-In its first part John the Baptist's father thanks God, and in the second, his eyes look forward into the future.
-He oozes joy and hope on recognizing the salvation’s action of God toward Israel, which culminates in the coming of the Messiah, prepared by his own son John.
+Ignasi FABREGAT i Torrents (Terrassa, Barcelona, Spain)Today, the Gospel recounts Zechariah's song of praise after the birth of his son.
+In the first part, John's father gives thanks to God, and in the second, his eyes look toward the future.
+He exudes joy and hope as he recognizes God's saving action with Israel, which culminates in the coming of God himself incarnate, prepared by the son of Zechariah.

-We already know that Zechariah had been punished by God because of his skepticism.
-However, now that the divine action has been made real —as he has recovered his ability to speak— he says what he before could express only in his heart: “Blessed be the Lord, the God of Israel” (Lk 1:68).
-How Many times do we see the dark side of things, negatively, in a pessimistic way!
-If only we had the supernatural vision of the facts that Zechariah shows in the Benedictus, we would be constantly living in joy and hope.
+We already know that Zechariah had been punished by God because of his unbelief.
+But now, when the divine action is fully manifest in his own flesh—for he regains his speech—he exclaims what until then he could only say in his heart; and how true his words: “Blessed be the Lord, the God of Israel…” (Lk 1:68).
+How often we see things in a dark, negative, pessimistic light!
+If we had the supernatural vision of events that Zechariah displays in the Benedictus, we would live with joy and hope in a stable way.

-“The Lord is at hand; the Lord is here”.
-The forerunner's father is conscious of the fact that the arrival of the Messiah means, above all, light.
-A light that illuminates those who live in darkness and in the shadow of death.
-Us!
-May we realize with full consciousness that Jesus came to illuminate our lives, that he is coming to guide us, to point out the way to go...
-It would be great if we were to allow Him to guide us with His desires; with the hope He has invested in us!
+“The Lord is near; the Lord is here.”
+The father of the precursor is aware that the coming of the Messiah is, above all, light.
+A light that illuminates those who live in darkness, under the shadow of death—that is, us!
+May we fully realize that the Child Jesus comes to illuminate our lives, to guide us, to show us the way we must walk!
+May we allow ourselves to be guided by his dreams, by the hopes he places in us!

-Jesus is the “Lord” (cf. Lk 1:68.76), but He is also the “Savior” (cf. Lk 1:69).
-These two attributes that Zechariah points to about God, so close to Christmas eve, have always surprised me, because they are precisely the same ones that the Angel of the Lord will assign to Jesus in its announcement to the shepherds and that we will hear touchingly tonight at Midnight Mass.
-It is God Himself who is born!
+Jesus is the “Lord” (cf. Lk 1:68, 76), but he is also the “Savior” (cf. Lk 1:69).
+These two confessions (attributions) that Zechariah makes to God, so close to Christmas Eve, have always surprised me, because they are precisely the same ones that the Angel of the Lord will assign to Jesus in his announcement to the shepherds, which we will be able to hear with emotion this very night at Midnight Mass.
+For it is God who is born!

 Thoughts on Today's Gospel